AKC Terrier Group

 - Availability: Difficult to find

-- Talents: Hunting, rally, agility, service, tracking, obedience, search and rescue, tricks, lure coursing
+- Talents: Hunting, rally, agility, service, tracking, obedience, search and rescue, tricks, and lure coursing

 Tail docking optional.
 Scars and broken or missing teeth from hunting aren’t penalized.
 The Russell Terrier is shown in its natural coat, with minimal grooming.
 “Miniature” Russell Terriers—also called “Irish Shorties,” “puddin’s,” and “short ones”—don’t meet the standard and might be the result of dwarfism, a genetic fault linked to canine diseases.
 This breed is prone to primary lens luxation, cataracts, and luxating patella.